 Joanna Demers is associate dean for faculty affairs and a professor of musicology at USC Thornton School of Music.
 She received a PhD in musicology (Princeton, 2002) and a DMA in contemporary flute performance (UC San Diego, 2002).
-Her research and teaching interests include popular and experimental music since 1945, philosophy, aesthetics, and electronica.
+Her teaching interests include popular and experimental music since 1945, philosophy, aesthetics, and electronic music.

 Prof. Demers writes both scholarly and creative works that explore philosophical issues in recent music.
-She has published two books: Listening Through the Noise: the Aesthetics of Experimental Electronic Music (Oxford, 2010), and Steal This Music: How Intellectual Property Law Affects Musical Creativity (Georgia, 2006).
-Two other books are forthcoming: Drone and Apocalypse: An Exhibit Catalog for the End of the World (Zero Books, 2015).
+She has published two scholarly books: Listening Through the Noise: The Aesthetics of Experimental Electronic Music (Oxford University Press, 2010), and Steal This Music: How Intellectual Property Law Affects Musical Creativity (University of Georgia Press, 2006).
+She has also written a novel: Drone and Apocalypse: An Exhibit Catalog for the End of the World (Zero Books, 2015).
 A second novel, Anatomy of Thought-Fiction: CHS Report, 2214, is forthcoming from Zero Books.
 Her articles have appeared in Organised Sound, Journal of Popular Music Studies, Current Musicology, and Popular Music.
 Her essays have been published in The Oxford Handbook of Sound and Image in Digital Media, Tomorrow Is the Question: New Directions in Experimental Music Studies, and Modernism and Copyright, as well as in Oxford’s Encyclopedia of Aesthetics.
 She also writes book reviews for the literary journal Full Stop.
 She has received grants and support from the American Association for University Women, the DAAD, and the Joseph Kerman Fund of the American Musicological Society.
 Her forthcoming projects include The Eddans Collective, a novel about the disappearance of the humanities from the American university, and an essay on the louche in recent French pop.